wonderfan/test/blockchain/go-internals.md

 The cpu profile is narrated by struct type and some functions are recitied around this data type.
 What is cpu profile is stated by data strucure.
 How to read and write cpu profile is portrayed by the computation steps.
 The debug file can get some runtime data and changes the runtime configuration value.
 The maximum processor and stack size are two common items.

+The function name and file name information is extracted from the address.
+The address is in the format of hexadecimal number.
+The standard error is a special file.
+The object file is opened and its table data is retrieved.
+The address is passed and the mapping information is obtained from the symbol table.

 ## POSIX

 The posix specification contains asynchronous io, character type, assertion, file control operation, network interface operation, file multiplex poll mechansim, tcp protocol, thread management, regular expression, process spawning and signal.